CSDL-UMD/Survival-of-the-Notable-in-Wikipedia/README.md

 4. Download raw datasets from Zenodo, which is currently under community review.

 (Optional) Steps to build dataset from scratch:
-If you want to extract raw dataset and store in folders "raw" and "petscan", follow the [Manual](docs/docs/index.md).
+If you want to extract raw dataset and store in folders "data/raw" and "data/petscan", follow the [Manual](docs/docs/index.md).

 5. Then prepare dataset